strimzi/strimzi.github.io/_posts/2026-04-17-strimzicon2026-schedule.md

 ### Awesome sessions ... join StrimziCon!

-The conference will take place on <b>Wednesday, June 3rd, 2026</b> (afternoon CEST).
+The conference will take place on **Wednesday, June 3rd, 2026** (afternoon CEST).
-It will start with a keynote from Kate Stanley (IBM, Strimzi maintainer) and Paolo Patierno (IBM, Strimzi maintainer).
+The event opens with a keynote from Kate Stanley and Paolo Patierno (IBM, Strimzi maintainers).
-The keynote will be followed by almost 4 hours of breakout sessions covering several topics from core Strimzi features, to use cases, operations and integrations.
+The keynote is followed by almost 4 hours of breakout sessions with topics covering core Strimzi features, use cases, operations, and integrations.

 | Time (CEST) | Session |
 |:---:|:---:|